 - Darker and Edgier: Maybe a bit too dark.
 The first villain is introduced sitting at the altar of a church, which he ransacked, and killed the three nuns there while waiting for Thoma to arrive.

-- Deconstructor Fleet: Force is taking the Reality Ensues approach to some of the Nanoha franchise's concepts, such as Defeat Means Friendship.
+- Deconstructor Fleet: Force is taking the realistic approach to some of the Nanoha franchise's concepts.
 So far, the more friendly the approach taken by Section 6, the more stubborn, aggressive or evasive the criminal's response.

 - Dispel Magic: The Eclipse Drivers are capable of instantly dispelling magic of any kind almost at whim, which makes them extremely dangerous to the magic-dependent society at large and to the magic-using main characters in particular.